The Office actor Mark York dies at 55 | ExBulletin

 The letters I get about the character are awesome, Mr. York told People magazine in 2010, claiming that a fan wrote that he shed light on how crazy office politics can be for workers with disabilities who are just trying to do their job.

 Making wheelchair users more visible on screen was only one of Mr. York’s goals.
-He has also supported efforts to find a cure for spinal cord injury, as the Southern California representative for SCI Research Advancement, a nonprofit foundation that seeks to fund human clinical trials of treatments using non-embryonic stem cells.
+He also supported efforts to find a cure for spinal cord injuries, serving as the Southern California representative for Advancement of SCI research, a nonprofit foundation that works to accelerate research.

+He was constantly coming up with ideas and ultimately came up with the idea to contact the White House, said Will Ambler, the group’s founder, in an interview.

-In January 2010, Mr. York and two of the foundation’s board members met in Washington with Kareem Dale, President Barack Obamas’ special assistant for disability policy, and other government officials.
+In January 2010, Mr. York, Mr. Ambler and one of the foundation’s board members met in Washington with Kareem Dale, President Barack Obamas’ special assistant for disability policy and other representatives. of the government.
+Mr. York, an avid traveler, drove from Ohio in his car, a red Dodge Magnum with hand controls that he called Roxanne that had over 300,000 miles on it.

-Even though he’s been a paraplegic since 1988, he had such an outgoing, uplifting and positive attitude and personality, Mr York’s obituary said.
-He was always trying to see what he could do and do, not what he couldn’t do.
+For wheelchair users, driving is a way to regain freedom, and Mr York has just taken it to the highest possible level, Mr Ambler said, adding that he was released, he was free and he could go where he saw fit.

+Although they did not get the proposed changes, the group insisted and Mr York had recently suggested moving closer to the White House.

 Marcus A. York was born November 27, 1965 in Arcanum, Ohio, and graduated from Arcanum High School.
 In 1988, a car accident made him disabled.
 The accident brought it back to life, according to a Biography on his website, and he graduated from Anderson University in Indiana with specializations in psychology, sociology, and social work.
 While in college, friends encouraged Mr. York to pursue modeling and acting, and he later moved to California.